Biden to nominate Michael Barr as Fed's top banking regulator – KION546

 By Veronica Stracqualursi and Betsy Klein, CNN

-President Joe Biden on Friday announced his intent to nominate former Obama Treasury official Michael Barr as the vice chair for supervision of the Federal Reserve.
+President Joe Biden on Friday announced his intent to nominate former Obama Treasury official Michael Barr as the vice chair for supervision of the Federal Reserve, a move that would install a key architect of the Dodd-Frank Act of 2010 as the nation’s top banking regulator.

-The announcement comes after Biden’s initial nominee Sarah Bloom Raskin withdrew her nomination, following stiff opposition in the Senate based on her stance on climate change and fear that she could discourage banks from lending to fossil fuel companies.
+The announcement comes after Biden’s initial nominee, Sarah Bloom Raskin, withdrew her nomination in March, following opposition in the Senate based on her stance on climate change and fear that she could discourage banks from lending to fossil fuel companies.
 Democratic Sen. Joe Manchin of West Virginia joined Republicans in opposing her, effectively torpedoing her nomination.

 In a statement Friday, Biden touted Barr, who is currently the dean of the University of Michigan’s public policy school, for his “strong support from across the political spectrum.”

-Amid soaring inflation, the Fed in March raised interest rates for the first time since 2018 and recently signaled it’s ready to raise interest rates at a faster pace.

-Barr previously served in the Obama administration as the Treasury Department’s assistant secretary for financial institutions and was a key architect of the Dodd-Frank Act.
+Barr previously served in the Obama administration as assistant secretary for financial institutions under Treasury Secretary Timothy Geithner, and was instrumental in designing Dodd-Frank, one of the most expansive pieces of consumer protection legislation to come out of the 2008 financial crisis.
+The banking rule also created the role of vice chair for supervision, the position for which Barr is nominated, as Biden noted in a statement released Friday.

 “Barr has spent his career protecting consumers, and during his time at Treasury, played a critical role in creating both the Consumer Financial Protection Bureau and the position for which I am nominating him.
-He was instrumental in the passage of Dodd-Frank, to ensure a future financial crisis would not create devastating economic hardship for working families,” Biden said in a statement Friday.
+He was instrumental in the passage of Dodd-Frank, to ensure a future financial crisis would not create devastating economic hardship for working families,” Biden said.

-Several of Biden’s nominees to the Fed’s seven-member Board of Governors, including Jerome Powell for a second term as Fed chair, still await a vote from the Senate.
+Biden has pledged to make the Fed more diverse in terms of both its gender and racial makeup.
+Several nominees to the Fed’s Board of Governors, including Jerome Powell for a second term as Fed chair and Lael Brainard as vice chair, still await a vote from the Senate Banking Committee later this month.
+Economists Philip Jefferson and Lisa Cook — who would be the first Black woman to serve on the Fed’s board — also await Senate approval.

+Barr’s nomination comes at a crucial point for the Fed as it aims to engineer a soft landing for the economy amid the highest inflation in 40 years.
+Last month the central bank raised its benchmark interest rate for the first time since 2018 as part of a series of moves to tighten the “easy money” policy that supported the economy during the worst of the Covid pandemic, and has indicated that it is ready to ramp up rates at a faster pace.

 This story has been updated with additional information.